tdbe/Tdbe-2023-URP-DOTS-ECS-Graphics-Physics/README.md

 2022.2.6f1

 .'s 1.0 sandbox
-- player, game system, states, random/spawners, variable rates, threads, aspects, collisions, dynamic bounds, warping, pickups, rocks, ufos+ai, shooting and dying.
+- player, game system, states, random/spawners, variable rates, threads, aspects, collisions, dynamic bounds, warping, pickups with visuals, rocks, ufos+ai, shooting and health / dying.

 A fairly wide scope of ECS DAO usage, generic and specific setups, for a full game core loop; all approaches performant and threaded by default.
 There are still a few details done in a hurry, marked with "// TODO:" or "// NOTE".
 Everything is described in code.